-Global flows
+Global influx

-Business unit consolidation as a platform to support the Colombian economy internationalization by means of the strengthening of exporting companies and support for goods and services exportation mainly for those who had an added value offer.
-Additionally, supporting the landing or strengthening of foreign companies that promote production investment, knowledge exchange, technology and drive Colombian production chains development.

-Deepening of the knowledge the Bank has regarding the exporting segment, foreign companies and companies that provide support for the whole exporting chain logistics, such as port companies and tax free areas, among others.
-This knowledge has allowed for the understanding of financial and non-financial needs of the company sector and its exporting business model, and has allowed Banlcóldex to carry on searching and developing further and new financial and non-financial solutions to satisfy such needs.

-During 2016, the Global Flows Platform provided financial support for 725 exporting companies by means of 5,631 operations, 879 in dollars and 4,751 in pesos (this figures include 4,299 invoice discount operations) in the total amount of COP 1,311 trillion.

-The Global Flows Platforms offered the following financial and non-financial products for the exporting segment and foreign companies:

-• Credit facilities in pesos and dollars to finance purchases or investments related to exportation activities, investments on machinery, equipment, technology or facilities necessary for competitiveness in the international market, as well as certifications, approvals and other formalities that help the company to become part of valuable global chains.

-• Discount on securities that support credit sales abroad as sales invoices, authorized bills of exchange, credit acknowledgements and stand-by guarantees.
+- Business unit consolidation as a platform to support the Colombian economy internationalization by means of the strengthening of exporting companies and support for goods and services exportation mainly for those who had an added value offer.
+Additionally, supporting the landing or strengthening of foreign companies that promote production investment, knowledge exchange, technology and drive Colombian production chains development. - Deepening of the knowledge the Bank has regarding the exporting segment, foreign companies and companies that provide support for the whole exporting chain logistics, such as port companies and tax free areas, among others.
+This knowledge has allowed for the understanding of financial and non-financial needs of the company sector and its exporting business model, and has allowed Banlcóldex to carry on searching and developing further and new financial and non-financial solutions to satisfy such needs. - During 2016, the Global Flows Platform provided financial support for 725 exporting companies by means of 5,631 operations, 879 in dollars and 4,751 in pesos (this figures include 4,299 invoice discount operations) in the total amount of COP 1,311 trillion. - The Global Flows Platforms offered the following financial and non-financial products for the exporting segment and foreign companies: - Credit facilities in pesos and dollars to finance purchases or investments related to exportation activities, investments on machinery, equipment, technology or facilities necessary for competitiveness in the international market, as well as certifications, approvals and other formalities that help the company to become part of valuable global chains. - Discount on securities that support credit sales abroad as sales invoices, authorized bills of exchange, credit acknowledgements and stand-by guarantees.
 This figure is aimed at allowing Colombian entrepreneurs to be more competitive in their business offer to foreign countries, including due dates to the purchaser.

-• Strengthening of the companies exporting business model by means of technical consultancy specialized in Program 3E: Exporting Excellence Companies (Empresas de Excelencia Exportadora).
-This is a non-financial instrument aiming at increasing Colombian companies' exports.

-■As regards the design, financial instruments are executed, such as shared-risk guarantees, which allowed for the participation of Colombian companies in other countries, as well as the appearance of foreign investment in Colombia, by means of which the country is considered a business center for exportation activities; also, EXIM guarantees, which allow foreign countries to import Colombian products; additionally, Liquidex Plus, as a new portfolio purchase mechanism.

-Strengthening of the financial and non-financial alliances network in order to support the development of Colombian exporting companies and foreign companies located in Colombia, by means of the development of long-term relationships with entities such as PROCOLOMBIA, Commerce Chambers, trade unions including ANALDEX, ANDI, and local entities that encourage foreign investment.

-21Business units.
+&lt;sup>21Business units.
 There 7 business units in the Bank: Global flows, international expansion, business scaling, investment and transformation, extraordinary growth, production integration and dynamic ecosystems.